 Post-infectious: Following acute viral, bacterial or parasitic infections, some individuals develop chronic diarrhea.
-The cause of this type of diarrhea is not clear, but some of the individuals probably have bacterial overgrowth of the small intestine.
-They also may have abnormalities, either microscopic or biochemical, in biopsies of the intestines.
+The cause of this type of diarrhea is not clear, but some of the individuals may have bacterial overgrowth of the small intestine.
+They also have been found to have abnormalities, either microscopic or biochemical, in biopsies of the intestines that suggest that there may be inflammation.
 This condition also is referred to as post-infectious IBS.

 Severe constipation: By blocking the colon, hardened stool can lead to the same problems as colon cancer, as discussed previously.

 Carbohydrate (sugar) malabsorption: Carbohydrate or sugar malabsorption is an inability to digest and absorb sugars.
 The most well-recognized malabsorption of sugar occurs with lactase deficiency (also known as lactose or milk intolerance) in which milk products containing the milk sugar, lactose, lead to diarrhea.
 The lactose is not broken up in the intestine because of the absence of an intestinal enzyme, lactase that normally breaks up lactose into its component sugars, galactose and glucose.
 Without being broken up, lactose cannot be absorbed into the body.
 The undigested lactose reaches the colon and pulls water (by osmosis) into the colon.
-This leads to diarrhea.
+The lactose also is digested by colonic bacteria into gas (hydrogen and methane) as well as chemicals that promote the retention or secretion into the colon.
+The result of these events leads to diarrhea.
 Although lactose is the most common form of sugar malabsorption, other sugars in the diet also may cause diarrhea, including fructose and sorbitol.

 Fat malabsorption: Malabsorption of fat is the inability to digest or absorb fat.
 Fat malabsorption may occur because of reduced pancreatic secretions that are necessary for normal digestion of fat (for example, due to pancreatitis or pancreatic cancer) or by diseases of the lining of the small intestine that prevent the absorption of digested fat (for example, celiac disease).
 Undigested fat enters the last part of the small intestine and colon where bacteria turn it into substances (chemicals) that cause water to be secreted by the small intestine and colon.
 Passage through the small intestine and colon also may be more rapid when there is malabsorption of fat.